 Be aware that, if you rely on employees to fill out a self-reported mileage log like an Excel spreadsheet, you have provided employees with a blank check for fuel each month.
 The type of mileage log you use is within your control and can have a major impact on your costs.
 We recommend using a mileage tracking app that automates the process.

 3 ways to manage company fuel card costs

 The biggest issue with a gas card is the large gray area between personal fuel and business fuel.
 The key is to find ways to limit as much as possible the amount of personal fuel use that the company pays for.
 Here’s how.

 Limit when employees can pump gas or how much they can pump.

 Option one: Restrict the days of the week on which employees can fill up their vehicles.
 For example, if you fill up on a Thursday or Friday, you can’t fill up on a Monday without permission.
 This will limit the amount of fuel employees consume on weekends or during personal time.

 Option two: Restrict fuel to a number of gallons per week.
 This approach can create challenges if some employees cover larger territories than others.
 If so, approve some employees for higher amounts of fuel.

 But if you are using a mileage log, you need to make sure you’re using a 21st-century mileage tracker that’s accurate, user-friendly, and holds employees accountable.
 If your employees are self-reporting mileage on a spreadsheet, you are using an ineffective mileage log.
 Your employees can easily overstate the business mileage to lower their personal fuel costs.

 An effective mileage log will capture and calculate mileage automatically using either Google Maps or GPS.
 This is the only way you can tell when trips actually occurred and how many miles were traveled.
 Several mobile apps exist that do just this.
 However, some associate GPS with Big Brother, so you need to make sure that the mileage log you choose protects employees’ privacy.

-Update both your car allowance and fuel card policy for 2020.
+Update both your car allowance and fuel card policy.